nikhilbagul/interactive-storytelling/README.md

 #Installation instructions :

-1. Download the code repo as .zip file or clone it on your machine.
+1. Download the code repo as .zip file or clone it on your local client.
 2. Download and install Unity from the [official Unity website](https://unity3d.com/get-unity)
 3. Open Unity and select open project option.
 4. Point the new project to the repository we downloaded/cloned earlier.
 5. Hit Play

+#Unity Ver: 5.3.3f1